 - If you find a suspicious online dating account, you can use its image to Google him or her.
 If the image derives from a model company or a foreign celebrity, the account is perhaps a fake one.

-- Avoid leaking the information related with your personal information.
+- Avoid leaking information related to your personal information.

 - Never transfer money to anyone you know on online dating websites or apps.